Kitware/mevadata/resources/README-meva-kf1-data.txt

 units whose clocks were synchronized via GPS.
 The NAS software was configured to record five-minute clips; however, clips do not all necessarily start or stop on even five-minute boundaries.
-A few clips may be shorter than five minutes due to transmission errors.
+A few clips may be shorter than five minutes due to transmission errors or collection event anomalies.
+In particular, some clips in drop-02 were collected at the beginning of the event and may be shorter than five minutes.

 4.0 MEVA Known Facility Definitions